Sophie Turner And Joe Jonas Step Out For Dinner Following Shocking ‘Game Of Thrones’ Episode

 — E-Radio.US (@e_RadioUS) April 30, 2019

-It’s no surprise that Joe and Sophie are opting for some low-key, relaxed gatherings when they have a bit of free time, as they both just went through some of the busiest periods of their careers.
-With the release of her solo X-Men movie, Dark Phoenix, coming up soon, and the airing of GoT‘s final episodes (season 8 will be the hit TV show’s last one), Sophie has been doing weeks of press around the world.
+It’s no surprise that Joe and Sophie are opting for some low-key, relaxed gatherings when they have a bit of free time, as they both just went through some of the busiest periods of their respective careers.
+With the release of her solo X-Men movie, Dark Phoenix, coming up soon — and the airing of GoT‘s final episodes — Sophie has been doing weeks of press around the world.

-Joe has also been through some hectic weeks ever since The Jonas Brothers announced their reunion, as well as the release of a new album.
+Joe has also been through some hectic weeks, ever since The Jonas Brothers announced their reunion.
+The Jonas Brothers are also hyping the release of an imminent new album.
 As per Hollywood Life, fans can expect Happiness Begins to hit the shelves on June 7.